 Dubai is not cheap but, not everything is expensive.
 It depends on your planning and experiences you want.

-For example, to go up the Burj Khalifa (that pointy building in photo above), currently the world’s tallest building, if you choose none-prime hours + not Immediate Entry (you really don’t need it) + access to the 125th floor, it will cost AED 125 (S$48 / USD$34) per adult, as compared to prime hours + Immediate Entry + access to 148th floor, which will set you back by AED 500 (S$192 / USD$136).
-However, if you wanna take a professional picture up there where they’ll super-impose you to look like you’re climbing up Burj Khalifa, that one photo souvenir will cost a whopping AED 290 (S$112 / USD$79).
+For example, to go up the Burj Khalifa (that pointy building in photo above), currently the tallest building in the world, if you choose none-prime hours + not Immediate Entry (you really don’t need the Immediate Entry part) + access to the 125th floor, it will cost AED 125 (S$48 / USD$34) per adult, as compared to prime hours + Immediate Entry + access to 148th floor, which will set you back by AED 500 (S$192 / USD$136).
+However, if you wanna take a professional picture up there where they’ll superimpose the photo to make you look like you’re climbing up Burj Khalifa, that one photo souvenir will cost a whopping AED 290 (S$112 / USD$79).

 Some experiences are free, such as visiting Jumeirah Beach, or being at The Palm island, or going to the souks.
 Other places like Dubai Museum and Dubai Miracle Garden (read my blog entry here!) are considered cheap or reasonable.
-For more unique experiences like skydiving above Palm Islands (AED 1999), high tea at Burj Al Arab hotel (from AED 400), or taking a helicopter ride (from AED 795 to AED 12,850 (S$4,950 / USD$3,500)) to tour Dubai, they will definitely cost a lot more.
+For more unique experiences like skydiving above Palm Islands (AED 1999), high tea at Burj Al Arab hotel (from AED 400), or taking a helicopter ride (from AED 795 to AED 12,850) to tour Dubai, they’ll definitely cost a lot more.

-Transport by Dubai’s metro is cheap.
+Transport by Dubai’s metro is cheap (and the stations looked really modern).
 Taxis are everywhere.
 I have no transport experiences to share though because we drove our own car around.

 Food is not very cheap.
 I ate an equal amount of fast food and at food courts.